2023 Most Popular Clinical & Counseling Psychology Graduate Certificate Schools in Missouri

 Read full report on Clinical, Counseling & Applied Psychology at Avila University

-Our 2023 rankings named University of Missouri - St Louis the most popular school in Missouri for clinical, counseling and applied psychology students working on their graduate certificate.
-Located in the suburb of Saint Louis, UMSL is a public school with a large student population.
+Our analysis found University of Missouri - St Louis to be the most popular school for clinical, counseling and applied psychology students who want to pursue a graduate certificate in Missouri.
+Located in the large suburb of Saint Louis, UMSL is a public school with a large student population.

 Women make up 88% of the clinical psychology majors at the school.